microchip-pic-avr-examples/pic16f18076-intro-to-sleep-mplab-mcc/README.md

 # Introduction to Sleep Mode Using a PIC16F18076 Generated with MCC Melody

 This example shows the usage of the low-power “Sleep mode” on the PIC16F18076 and similar microcontrollers (MCUs).
-Alongside Sleep mode, the Watchdog Timer, Interrupt on Change (IOC), Analog-to-Digital Converter with Computation (ADC<sup>2</sup> or ADCC), and Timer 2 (TMR2) peripherals are used.
+The Watchdog Timer, Interrupt on Change (IOC), Analog-to-Digital Converter with Computation (ADC<sup>2</sup> or ADCC), and Timer 2 (TMR2) peripherals will also be used alongside Sleep mode.

 ## Related Documentation